-Platform Notes Ubuntu 10.04 and 12.04 (64-bit) For all ElectricFlow installers: Run these commands before installing ElectricFlow to install Ubuntu's 32-bit compatibility layer: sudo apt-get install lib32bz2-1.0 sudo apt-get install libuuid1:i386 • Update /etc/environment to include the ElectricCommander bin directory in PATH.
-Steps running with impersonation on Ubuntu run with a PATH environment variable set in /etc/environment.
-As a side-effect, the ElectricCommander bin directory is not in the PATH in the impersonation context, so calls to tools like ectool and postp fail with a "not found" error. • If you receive an error during installation similar to: File "/usr/lib/lsb/install_initd", line 3, in <module> import sys, re, os, initdutils File "/usr/lib/lsb/initdutils.py", line 18 raise ValueError, 'need a file or string'</module> SyntaxError: invalid syntax This is a known Ubuntu bug.
-To fix it, run sudo sed -i "s/python3/python/" /usr/lib/lsb/install initd.
-For the full installer, 32-bit-agent-only installer, 64-bit-agent-only installer on unsupported platforms, or when installing the 64-bit agent without an internet connection: Run sudo apt-get update && sudo apt-get install lib32bz2- 1.0 before installing ElectricFlow.
-This command installs Ubuntu's 32-bit compatibility layer.
-If you plan to use an LDAP account for ownership of the server/web/repository services with Ubuntu 12.04 64-bit, you must run sudo apt-get update && sudo apt-get install libnss-ldap:i386.
-This command installs 32-bit NSS packages.
-If you do not run this command, the ElectricFlow Apache server fails to start.
-Example: Enter commands similar to the following to download packages and install them on the target machine.
-To download the packages, enter these commands: sudo su - aptitude download ia32-libs aptitude download libnss-ldap:i386 To install the packages on the target machine, enter these commands:
+Platform Notes Ubuntu 14.04 (64- bit) The following installation prerequisites apply to all ElectricFlow installers.
+Ubuntu 12.04 (64- bit) Choosing the Ubuntu User Ubuntu 10.04 (64- bit) Do not choose "nobody" for the Ubuntu user.
+Ubuntu does not allow a command such as su - nobody -c foo.sh, because it is not a shell account.
+Adding the bin Directory to the PATH Environment Variable Update /etc/environment to include the ElectricCommander bin directory in the PATH environment variable.
+Steps running with impersonation on Ubuntu use PATH that is set in /etc/environment.
+As a side-effect, the ElectricCommander bin directory is not in PATH in the impersonation context, so calls to tools such as ectool and postp fail with a "not found" error.
+Fixing the "raise ValueError, 'need a file or string" Error If you receive an error during installation similar to the following: File "/usr/lib/lsb/install_initd", line 3, in <module></module> import sys, re, os, initdutils File "/usr/lib/lsb/initdutils.py", line 18 raise ValueError, 'need a file or string' SyntaxError: invalid syntax run the following command: sudo sed -i "s/python3/python/" /usr/lib/lsb/install_initd This error is a known Ubuntu bug.
+Installing 32-Bit Libraries The ElectricFlow installation executable requires 32-bit libraries, which Ubuntu has omitted from its distribution.
+The installer checks whether the libraries are installed.
+If any are missing, the installer asks whether to automatically install them.
+You can also install the libraries before starting the installer by following the procedures below.
+For the full installer, 32-bit agent-only installer, or 64-bit agent-only installer on unsupported platforms, complete the following steps.

-Platform Notes dpkg -iforce-depends ia32-libs_20090808ubuntu36_amd64.de b dpkg -iforce-depends libnss-ldap_264-2.2ubuntu2_i386.deb

 Platform Notes

-Ubuntu 14.04 For all ElectricFlow installers:

-(64-bit) Update /etc/environment to include the ElectricCommander bin directory in PATH.
-Steps running with impersonation on Ubuntu run with a PATH environment variable set in /etc/environment.
-As a side-effect, the ElectricCommander bin directory is not in the PATH in the impersonation context, so calls to tools like ectool and postp fail with a not found error.

-• If you receive an error during installation similar to: File "/usr/lib/lsb/install_initd", line 3, in <module> import sys, re, os, initdutils File "/usr/lib/lsb/initdutils.py", line 18 raise ValueError, 'need a file or string'</module>

-SyntaxError: invalid syntax

-This is a known Ubuntu bug.
-To fix it, run sudo sed -i "s/python3/python/" /usr/lib/lsb/install_initd.

-For the full installer, 32-bit-agent-only installer, 64-bit-agent-only installer on unsupported platforms, or when installing the 64-bit agent without an internet connection:

-Run these commands before installing ElectricFlow.
-They install the Ubuntu 32-bit compatibility layer.
+Install the Ubuntu 32-bit compatibility layer by entering the following commands:

 sudo apt-get update

 sudo dpkgadd-architecture i386

 sudo apt-get install lib32bz2-1.0

+sudo apt-get update

 sudo apt-get install libuuid1:i386

-• If you plan to use an LDAP account for ownership of the server/web/repository services with 64-bit Ubuntu 14.04, you must run sudo apt-get update && sudo apt-get install libnss-ldap:i386.
-This command installs 32-bit NSS packages.
-If you do not run this command, the ElectricFlow Apache server fails to start.
+If you plan to use an LDAP account for ownership of the server, web, or repository services, install the 32-bit NSS packages by entering the following command:

-Example:

-Enter commands similar to the following to download packages and install them on the target machine.

-To download the packages, enter these commands:
+sudo apt-get update && sudo apt-get install libnss-ldap:

+If you do not run this command, the ElectricFlow Apache server will not start.

+For the installer on a target machine that does not have internet access, complete the following steps.

+Download the packages to a machine that has internet access by entering the following commands:

 sudo su -

 dpkgadd-architecture i386

 apt-get update

 aptitude download lib32bz2-1.0

 aptitude download libuuid1:i386

 aptitude download libnss-ldap:i386

+Copy the packages to the target machine.

+Install the packages on the target machine by entering the following commands:

+dpkg -iforce-depends lib32bz2-1.0_1.0.6-5_amd64.deb

+dpkg -iforce-depends libuuid1_2.20.1-5.1ubuntu20.7_i38 6.

+deb

+dpkg -iforce-depends libnss-ldap_264-2.2ubuntu4.14.04.
+1

+i386.deb

-Platform Notes To install the packages on the target machine, enter these commands: dpkg -iforce-depends lib32bz2-1.0_1.0.6-5_amd64.deb dpkg -iforce-depends libuuid1_2.20.1-5.1ubuntu20.7_i386. deb dpkg -iforce-depends libnss-ldap_264-2.2ubuntu4.14.04.1 i386.deb Theforce-depends option is required on Ubuntu to prevent the system from trying to install dependencies for packages.
+Theforce-depends option is required to prevent the system from trying to install dependencies for packages.